Convergence and concentration properties of constant step-size SGD through Markov chains: Introduction

 \subsection{Main contributions}

-This paper studies constant step-size SGD as a Markov chain and makes the following contributions. \begin{itemize} \item We state two convergence results of the Markov chain to an invariant distribution.
+This paper studies constant step-size SGD as a Markov chain and makes the following contributions.

+\begin{itemize} \item We state two convergence results of the Markov chain to an invariant distribution.
 The first ergodicity theorem states convergence in total variation distance and the second one in terms of the Wasserstein-$2$ distance.
-While similar results exist in the literature, our version for the Wasserstein convergence mode uses a significantly weaker assumption than previous results. \item We show that sub-Gaussian and sub-exponential concentration of the gradient samples imply the same property for the invariant limit distribution with $\Psi_1/\Psi_2$ constant proportional to the step-size.
-Thanks to this property, we obtain high-confidence deviation bounds on the final SGD iterate. \item Provide a slightly stronger concentration assumption on the gradient samples, we show similar but dimension-free high-confidence bounds on the last SGD iterate. \item Finally, for the special case of a linear gradient, we obtain a high-confidence dimension-free bound for the Polyak-Ruppert average of a tail sequence of the SGD iterates.
-This is achieved, in part, thanks to a more generic concentration result which holds for any Lipschitz function applied to a stationary sequence. \end{itemize} All our results are non-asymptotic.
+While similar results exist in the literature~{\cite{yu2021analysis, dieuleveut2020bridging}, our version for the Wasserstein convergence mode improves upon previous work~\cite{dieuleveut2020bridging} since it holds in a more general setting.} \item {In a novel result}, we show that sub-Gaussian and sub-exponential concentration of the gradient samples implies the same property for the SGD iterates and their invariant limit distribution.
+Moreover, the associated constant is proportional to the step-size. {We believe this to be the first such characterization of the invariant distribution of constant step-size SGD.} Thanks to this property, we obtain high-confidence deviation bounds on the final SGD iterate. \item Provided a slightly stronger concentration assumption on the gradient samples, we show similar but dimension-free high-confidence bounds on the last SGD iterate. {Our statement is also non-asymptotic and does not require the gradient norm to be almost surely bounded so that it improves on previous results~\cite{jain2019making, harvey2019tight, yu2021analysis} which lacked some of these properties.} \item Finally, for the special case of a linear gradient, we obtain a high-confidence dimension-free bound for the Polyak-Ruppert average of a tail sequence of the SGD iterates.
+This is achieved, in part, thanks to a more generic concentration result which holds for any Lipschitz function applied to a stationary sequence. {Our concentration result improves upon existing literature~\cite{mou2020linear, lou2022beyond} with similar settings thanks to its dimension-free upper bound.} \end{itemize} All our results are non-asymptotic.